Mihai-Eduard/users-microservice-sem/README.md

 ## Running the Microservice

 You can run the microservice by starting the Spring applications.
-Then, you can use *Postman* to perform the different requests.
+Then, you can use *Postman* to perform different requests.